kimvais/mechaparabellum/README.md

 5. `uv pip install .`

 ## Features
+- Combat record display, try `mechaparabellum combat_record`
-- Replay parsing, try `python -m mechaparabellum.replay parse_all`
+- Replay parsing, try `mechaparabellum.replay parse_all`

-- Log parsing, try `python -m mechaparabellum.cli parse`
+>[!TIP]
+> Just do `mechaparabellum` without any arguments to see all the available features, including the ones in development.